shahpratik02/flashattention-llm-inference-cuda/README.md

 Your implementation must follow **Algorithm 1** from the paper "[FlashAttention-2: Faster Attention with Better Parallelism and Work Partitioning](https://arxiv.org/abs/2307.08691)" by Tri Dao.

+Here are a few notes about the Algorithm:

-I strongly suggest you first read the original [FlashAttention-1 paper](https://arxiv.org/abs/2205.14135).
+  * I strongly suggest you first read the original [FlashAttention-1 paper](https://arxiv.org/abs/2205.14135).
 This will help you understand *why* this tiled approach, which avoids materializing the massive intermediate $N \times N$ matrices in global memory, is so much faster than the naive PyTorch implementation from Task 1 that requires multiple separate kernel calls.

-You will be implementing the **forward pass** only, so you can safely ignore the $L$ (log-sum-exp) statistic in Algorithm 1, which is primarily saved for the backward pass.
+  * You will be implementing the **forward pass** only, so you can safely ignore the $L$ (log-sum-exp) statistic in Algorithm 1, which is primarily saved for the backward pass.

-If you trace through Algorithm 1 and carefully track the intermediate values and their tensor dimensions, you should be able to implement the logic in Python without too much difficulty.
+  * If you trace through Algorithm 1 and carefully track the intermediate values and their tensor dimensions, you should be able to implement the logic in Python without too much difficulty.

+  * Be sure to include scaling by the head dimension (divide by $\sqrt{d}$) after computing $QK^T$, as this step is omitted in the paper.

 > **Important Typo in Paper\!**
 >